 The truth is, healing always begins with you.
 It has to.
-In this upsetting state of the world, with terrorism and violence striking daily, it's easy to feel upset, hopeless, and trapped.
+In this upsetting state of the world, with bad news coming out daily, it's easy to feel upset, hopeless, and trapped.
 We carry love and compassion for our fellow humans, so even when these events seem distant, we identify with the tragic feelings of the people and families involved in violence and prejudice.

 When we take on the sadness of the world, we close ourselves off to recognizing goodness around us.
 Overcoming and healing doesn't happen overnight, but there are some specific things you can do to bring love and healing to yourself and back to the world.
 Here are a few tips to help you find positivity, hope, and gratitude to overcome pain.

 You are not expected to just "get over it."
 Many of us can't get over anything until we emote a bit.
 The physical release of feelings is a therapeutic way of expelling negative energy from our bodies.
 During grief, we can understand just which parts of this situation feel so bad, and what needs to be addressed when it is time to heal.
 While grieving too long can trap yourself in pain, trying to begin your healing process without grieving at all could mean you are never able to fully heal.